elki-project/elki-project.github.io/dev/projectideas.md

 - "Trimmed k-means":

   J. A. Cuesta-Albertos, A. Gordaliza, and C. Matrán.
 "Trimmed k-means: an attempt to robustify quantizers."
 The Annals of Statistics, 25(2) (1997): 553-576.

+- "The Effectiveness of Lloyd-Type Methods for the k-Means Problem":

+  R. Ostrovsky, Y. Rabani, L. J. Schulman, C. Swamy: "The Effectiveness of Lloyd-Type Methods for the k-Means Problem."
+FOCS 2006: 165-176

 ### Hierarchical clustering variations